Staff

 Dr. Marcus Ross

 As a four-year-old, Dr. Ross first discovered dinosaurs listening to a read-along recording about prehistoric animals.
 He then went on to earn a Bachelor of Science degree in Earth Science from the Pennsylvania State University.
 Continuing his studies, he earned a Master of Science degree in Vertebrate Paleontology from the South Dakota School of Mines and Technology, and finally earned a PhD in Environmental Science (Geoscience) from the University of Rhode Island.
-He currently serves as Associate Professor of Geology and Director of the Center for Creation Studies at Liberty University.
+Dr. Ross regularly contributes to creationist research and education in both technical and popular literature.
+He and his wife Corinna live in Lynchburg, Virginia, and home school their four children.

 Paul Garner is a full-time researcher and lecturer for Biblical Creation Trust.
 He has a master’s degree in geoscience from University College London, where he specialized in paleobiology.
 He is a fellow of the Geological Society of London and a member of the Geological Society of America, the Palaeontological Association, and the Society of Vertebrate Paleontology.
 His first book, The New Creationism: Building Scientific Theories on a Biblical Foundation, was published by Evangelical Press in 2009.
 His latest book, Fossils and the Flood: Exploring Lost Worlds with Science and Scripture, will be published by New Creation in 2021.
 Click here to see articles written by Garner.